adriennemcd/portfolio/writing-speaking.md

   </div>
   <div class="page__section">
     <h2 class="page__section-title">Speaking</h2>
-    <p>I've had the wonderful opportunity to speak on a handful of panels about being a woman in tech and a career changer.
-It is a joy to talk to people who are just entering the field.</p>
+    <p>Once or twice a year, I speak on panels about being a woman in tech and/or a career changer.
+It's a great reminder of the challenges that present themselves at the beginning, and I aim to give actionable advice on how to get that first job as a developer.</p>
     <div class="page__event">
     {% for post in site.categories['speak'] %}
         <div class="page__event-item">